rwxrob/zet/20210902124348/README.md

-# Boost: Next and Previous
+# Boost: Doors, Next and Previous

 * Navigate Boost content confidently
-* Explain why there can be several next or previous nodes
+* Explain why there can be several paths
 * Draw a map of your learning path

 The Boost content has unique, non-linear content that would make putting